RC4ML/Legion/README.md

 ```

 ## 4. Run Legion
 There are three steps to train a GNN model in Legion.
 In these steps, you need to change to **root** user for PCM.
+(2024.3.11, to solving PCM bugs for general platforms, I disable PCM for now)
 ### Step 1.
 Open msr by root for PCM
 ```
 $ modprobe msr